BenGaumond/feathers-schema/README.md

 ```
 **Hmm...
 Looks a lot like writing schemas for Mongoose.**

 Quite right.
-Mongoose has an intuitive and reliable syntax for creating schemas
+Mongoose has an intuitive syntax for creating schemas that I shamelessly
-that I shamelessly ripped off while creating this package.
-If you're familiar with
+ripped off while creating this package.
+If you're familiar with mongoose, feathers-schema
-mongoose, feathers-schema will be easy mode.
+will be easy mode.

 **Then why not just use Mongoose?
 Mongoose works with feathers.**